marl-book/codebase/README.md

 ```
 for each of the methods respectively.
 For Selective Parameter Sharing, you need to supply a list of indices pointing to the network that is going to be used for each agent.
 Example: `[0,0,1,1]` as above makes the agents `0` and `1` share network `0` and agents `2` and `3` share the network `1`.
 Similarly `[0,1,1,1]` would make the first agent not share parameters with anyone, and the other three would share parameters.

+In Actor-Critic methods you would need to seperately define parameter sharing for the Actor and the Critic.
+The respective config is `algorithm.model.actor.parameter_sharing=...` and `algorithm.model.critic.parameter_sharing=...`
 ## Value Decomposition

 # Contact